mastershifu24/ML-projects/README.md

 Insights for Process Optimization: Analyzing the model's output and feature importance can provide valuable insights into the factors influencing recyclability.
 This information can guide improvements in chemical design, waste management, and recycling techniques, leading to enhanced sustainability.
 By combining the principles of chemical engineering with the capabilities of machine learning, we can unlock new opportunities to revolutionize chemical recycling practices.
 This integration empowers us to make substantial progress towards a more sustainable and environmentally conscious future.

-# Project Title: Fault Detection and Diagnosis in Industrial Processes using Autoencoders and Neural Networks
+# Project 2: Fault Detection and Diagnosis in Industrial Processes using Autoencoders and Neural Networks

 Project Description:
 The aim of this project is to develop a fault detection and diagnosis system for industrial processes using autoencoders and neural networks.
 This project is highly relevant to research in the field of chemical engineering and has applications in various industries such as oil refining, chemical production, pharmaceutical manufacturing, and energy production.